I’ve been SWIPED!

 I suppose this sort of thing is inevitable in our age of laxed attribution practices, brought on by the widespread culture of copy-and-paste birthed by the internet.
 (The enclosed map originally comes from worldatlas.com – it’s easy enough to provide an example of attribution right there.)

 There are some good things through all this: these Britons are not charging people to read the swiped information, and they are sharing it with an audience I would probably never reach otherwise.
-Since the more who have access to the content the better, in the Big Picture scheme I’ll file it under “spreading the word” and hope the next person who wishes to share the essay will have better feelings about citing sources.
+Since the more who have access to the content the better, in the Big Picture scheme I’ll file it under “spreading the word” and hope the next person who wishes to share the essay will practice better manners about citing sources.

 In the end, I find it wonderful that I’ve made some small contribution to Biblical studies for some people overseas.